Litande85/sys-diplom/README.md

 * <a href = "https://developer.hashicorp.com/terraform/language/meta-arguments/for_each" target="_blank">https://developer.hashicorp.com/terraform/language/meta-arguments/for_each</a>
 * <a href = "https://thenewstack.io/how-to-use-terraforms-for_each-with-examples/" target="_blank">How to Use Terraform’s ‘for_each’, with Examples</a>
 * <a href = "https://developer.hashicorp.com/terraform/language/expressions/dynamic-blocks" target="_blank">dynamic Blocks</a>
+* <a href = "https://docs.comcloud.xyz/providers/hashicorp/local/latest/docs/resources/file" target="_blank">local_file (Resource)</a>
+* <a href = "https://developer.hashicorp.com/terraform/language/functions/templatefile" target="_blank">templatefile Function</a>
+* <a href = "https://stackoverflow.com/questions/45489534/best-way-currently-to-create-an-ansible-inventory-from-terraform" target="_blank">Best way currently to create an ansible inventory from terraform</a>
+* <a href = "https://stackoverflow.com/questions/66716192/create-inventory-file-from-terraform-when-for-each-is-used" target="_blank">Create Inventory File from Terraform when for_each is used</a>